saqibnoorani/getstat/README.md

-# getstat
+# covid19

-CLI to get stats of the NPM Packages in your terminal
+Get coronavirus updates in your terminal.

-**Get Stats Of NPM Packages**
+**Get live updates of corona virus**